Tag: Defensive Structure

 Key Takeaways

-• Discipline and communication are essential.
+• Discipline and positioning are critical

 IHM Academy · Defensive Zone Coverage-Lesson 5